Procore unlocks the value of ecosystem collaboration with Slack

-- Faster, easier internal communication – more than 80% of Procore’s employees use Slack four or more days per week
+- Faster, easier internal communication—more than 80% of Procore’s employees use Slack four or more days a week

 - Connecting all the tools in Procore’s tech stack with Google Calendar, Guru, Salesforce, Jira Cloud and Zoom integrations for Slack

-- Strengthening relationships with partners using Slack Connect – Procore securely collaborates with more than 100 external organisations (and counting) in Slack
+- Strengthening relationships with partners using Slack Connect—Procore securely collaborates with more than 100 external organizations (and counting) in Slack

 Despite a turbulent 2020, the construction industry is showing steady signs of growth and recovery as necessary housing, commercial and civic building projects resume.
 Procore’s more than 2,000 employees are rising to the challenge with the support of hundreds of the company’s partners.
 That group includes consultants, system integrators and construction associations.
 Until last year, Procore relied on email to facilitate communication with its partners and to respond to requests.

-The construction industry has a reputation for being a bit ‘old school’ and resistant to embracing new software solutions, because it’s based in a world of physical equipment, says Kristopher Lengieza, Procore’s Vice President of Global Partnerships and Alliances.
-The company and its partners are taking the lead in changing this paradigm among construction companies, and Slack Connect is central to much of the planning.
+The construction industry has a reputation for being a bit “old school” and resistant to embracing new software solutions, because it’s based in a world of physical equipment, says Kristopher Lengieza, Procore’s vice president of global partnerships and alliances.
+The company and its partners are taking the lead in changing this paradigm among construction companies, and Slack Connect is home base for much of the planning.

 Slack Connect, a feature included in Enterprise Grid, brings external communication out of siloed email inboxes and into channels to securely share messages, tools and files.
 In Slack, Procore communicates with partners in real time, delivering feedback and information faster than ever.